6 Ways to Create a Culture of Safety on Jobsites Part 1

 3. Provide the Right Tools and Equipment

-If you are providing workers with the wrong equipment, you are already setting yourself and operation up for failure.
+If you are providing workers with the wrong equipment, you are already setting yourself up for failure.
 Some of the most cited construction hazards include working at heights, moving objects, falls, excessive noise, and airborne hazards.
 Are you supplying your workers with the right gear, tools, and equipment to protect them?
 If not, you may as well prepare to hire an OSHA defense lawyer because you are only increasing the risk of sickness, injuries, and fatalities.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.